How To Start Investing

 Should I buy individual stocks?

 Probably not right away.
-Investing in individual stocks is fun…but risky.
-You'll want to be sure you have a nice base first.
+Investing in individual stocks is fun, but risky.
 Get your basics set up in index funds, mutual funds, or ETFs first.
-Once you have the fundamentals covered, then you can start playing with stock investing!
+Once you have the fundamentals covered, you can start playing with stock investing.

 Erika Photo